The-going/evlproject/content/dovetail/altsched.md

 {{< /proto >}}

 This handler should implement the fast path for handling out-of-band system calls.
-It is called by Dovetail whenever a system call is detected on entry of the common syscall path implemented by the in-band kernel, which should be handled directly by the companion core instead.
+It is called by Dovetail when a system call is detected on entry of the common syscall path implemented by the in-band kernel, which should be handled directly by the companion core instead.
 Both of the following conditions must be met for this route to be taken:

 - the caller is a user task running on the [out-of-band execution stage]({{< relref "dovetail/pipeline/_index.md#two-stage-pipeline"